onflow/flow/README.md

 Flow is a fast, secure, and developer-friendly blockchain built to support the next generation of games, apps, and the digital assets that power them.

-Read more about Flow's high-level architecture in the [technical primer](https://www.onflow.org/primer).
+- For a high-level overview of Flow's architecture, check out the [primer](https://www.onflow.org/primer).
+- Details about the protocol can be found in the [techinical papers](https://www.onflow.org/technical-paper).

 ## Getting Started